tds333/stdconfigparser/docu/description.rst

 or only to have a bigger string.
 But all this is up to the application.
 But the StdConfigParser will help you in this area.
 More about it later.

+For multi line values keep in mind they must be indented, use same indent level for every line.
+The indention is cleaned up by the parser for you.
+You get still one big string.

 Default section
 ---------------